Cockroach Prevention in Southern Kitchens

 - Multiple species present: Different cockroaches need different treatment approaches

-- Rapid reproduction: German roach populations can explode quickly
+- Rapid reproduction: German roach populations can quickly get out of control

 Customer Testimonials